IPA.CONF(5) IPA.CONF(5)

 rule client2.

-The client2 rule has incorrectly used the ac_gather_add parameter in a
+The rule client2 has incorrectly used the ac_gather_add parameter in a

-cycle in rules dependencies: client2->clients->client2... ipa(8) does
+in rules dependencies: client2->clients->client2... ipa(8) does not

-not check cycles in rules dependencies.
+check cycles in rules dependencies.

-Using ipactl(8) program.
+Using ipactl(8) program

 The ipactl(8) program allows to send control commands to ipa(8) via an